SioKCronin/website/content/vision.md

 scalable infrastructure, and empower a diverse, creative engineering culture to build systems of moving and deriving insights from data to solve problems that matter is the unsolved question I'm tackling.
-I loosely operationalize this a practice of platform engineering with the following pillars:
+I loosely operationalize this as a practice of platform engineering with the following pillars:

 * Gathering data
 * Storing data